 - Short introduction

 - Route map and directions

-- Notes on characteristic birds you’ll likely to see
+- Notes on characteristic birds you’re likely to see

-See birds of the high moors, grassland birds, the black grouse, woodland birds, birds of rivers and streams, birds of scrub, scree and crag, and birds of open water for information about the birdlife found in the North Pennines.
-Click here for a map showing the location of each walk.
+See birds of the high moors, grassland birds, the black grouse, woodland birds, birds of rivers and streams, birds of scrub, scree and crag and birds of open water for more information about the bird life found in the North Pennines.

 - On this 8 mile circular walk in the South Tyne Valley you’ll experience a range of North Pennine habitats and their distinctive birdlife: rushy allotment; heather moorland; and woodland.

 - This 5.6 mile circular walk takes you to Tindale Tarn in the far north west of the North Pennines.
 Here you’ll find a rich variety of breeding birds in the spring and summer and a range of wildfowl during the winter months.

 - This 6 mile (in total) linear route explores the birdlife found in Allen Banks and Staward Gorge – a stunning site in the north of the AONB looked after by the National Trust.